python/cpython/Include/README.rst

 ===================================

-``Include/``, excluding the ``cpython`` and ``internal`` subdirectories, contains the public Limited API and the Stable ABI.
-The Stable ABI is defined by :pep:`384`.
+``Include/``, excluding the ``cpython`` and ``internal`` subdirectories, contains the public Limited API (Application Programming Interface) and the Stable ABI (Application Binary Interface).  :pep:`384` defined the Stable ABI and the Limited API; two related, but distinct concepts.

-*Note:* Functions stealing references or returning borrowed references *must not* be added to the Limited API or the Stable ABI.
-A strong reference *must* be returned.
-The API in ``Include/`` should not expose or leak implementation details.
+The Stable ABI promises binary compatibility across subsequent versions of CPython 3.x, given that the source code restricts itself to the Limited API.
+The Limited API is a subset of the C API.

+Guidelines for expanding the Limited API:

+- Functions *must not* steal references
+- Functions *must not* return borrowed references
+- Functions returning references *must* return a strong reference
+- Macros should not expose implementation details
-Please start a public discussion before adding new functions or macros to the Limited API.
+- Please start a public discussion before expanding the API

-Functions or macros with a ``_Py`` prefix do not belong in ``Include/``.
+- Functions or macros with a ``_Py`` prefix do not belong in ``Include/``.

 Include/cpython: CPython implementation details
 ===============================================

-``Include/cpython/`` contains the public API that is excluded from the Limited API and the Stable ABI.  :pep:`384` introduced the ``Py_LIMITED_API`` define to exclude functions from the Limited API.
-When a new function or macro is introduced, it has to be explicitly excluded using ``#ifndef Py_LIMITED_API``.
+``Include/cpython/`` contains the public API that is excluded from the Limited API and the Stable ABI.
+When a new function or macro is introduced, it has to be explicitly excluded from the Limited API using ``#ifndef Py_LIMITED_API``.

+Guidelines for expanding the public API:

+- Functions *must not* steal references
+- Functions *must not* return borrowed references
-*Note:* Functions stealing references or returning borrowed references *must not* be added to ``Include/cpython/``.
-A strong reference *must* be returned.
+- Functions returning references *must* return a strong reference

 Include/internal: The internal API